awsdocs/amazon-connect-admin-guide/doc_source/hold-customer-agent.md

 # Contact block: Hold customer or agent<a name="hold-customer-agent"></a>

+## Description<a name="get-queue-metrics-description"></a>
++ Places a customer or agent on or off hold\.
+This is useful when, for example, you want to put the agent on hold while the customer enters their credit card information\.
++ If this block is triggered during a chat conversation, the contact is routed down the **Error** branch\.

 ## Contact flow types<a name="get-queue-metrics-types"></a>

 You can use this block in the following [contact flow types](create-contact-flow.md#contact-flow-types):